SergeyTrusov/increase-salesforce-limits/README.md

-# sf-apex-rest-api
+# Framework to Increase Salesforce Governor Limits
-Salesforce Apex Tools for perform Rest Requests
+More info you can find in our blog - https://blog.truesalessoft.com/how-to-increase-salesforce-governor-limits